skrobot.coordinates.Coordinates

 parent_orientation(v, wrt)[source]

-rotate(theta, axis=None, wrt='local')[source]
+rotate(theta, axis=None, wrt='local', skip_normalization=False)[source]

 Rotate this coordinate by given theta and axis.